 Pay Where You Buy

 You'll confront the tax issue when you register your car for the first time in the state where you live.
 You'll have to provide a bill of sale or other proof of ownership; a title from another state usually will suffice.
-In such states as Washington and Oklahoma, you'll pay a use or excise tax based on the value of the car when you register it for the first time, regardless of where you bought it.
+In such states as Oklahoma, you'll pay a use or excise tax based on the value of the car when you register it for the first time, regardless of where you bought it.
+Some states, such as Massachusetts and Virginia, also charge or let cities charge an excise tax that's collected based on the value of the car every year or every time you renew your registration.

 Ask Before You Buy